mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 A few quick notes:

 - `jsonType` may be: "boolean", "number," or "string."
 - `units` are something like "fahrenheit," "percent," or "volt".
 I am not sure yet whether I want the whole name spelled out or whether a standard abbreviations will be used.
-In either case these will need to be defined somewhere -- probably along with the the standared _features_.
+In either case these will need to be defined somewhere -- probably along with the the standard _features_.
 - `min` and `max` are used to set bounds for `value` when `jsonType` is "number."
 - `options` is a list of valid `value` strings when `jsonType` is "string."
 - Some _features_ may not be settable.
 A device providing a weather report, for example, won't have settable _features_.
-- Some standard _features_ may be manditory.
+- Some standard _features_ may be mandatory.
 One such feature may be "connected".

 Below are some example hypothetical `device` objects: